seerasasikumar/Netflix-Data-Analysis/Images/README.md

 ## 📌 Overview

-This folder contains all images and visualizations created during the Netflix Data Analysis project.
-These images were generated using Microsoft Excel and Python and are used to support the project documentation and analysis.
+This folder contains all dashboard screenshots and visualization images created during the Netflix Data Analysis project.

+These images are used in the project documentation and provide a visual representation of the analysis performed using Excel, Python, and Power BI.

 ---

-## 📂 Files
+## 📂 Image Files

-### 📊 Excel Dashboard
+### 📊 Dashboard Images

 - Excel_Dashboard.png

-Interactive dashboard created using Microsoft Excel with Pivot Tables, Pivot Charts, and KPI metrics.
+- Netflix_Dashboard.png

 ### 🐍 Python Visualizations

 - Py_Movies_vs_TVshows.png
-- Py_top_10_Ratings.png
+- Py_Release_year.png
 - Py_top_10_Countries.png
+- Py_top_10_Directors.png
 - Py_top_10_Genre.png
-- Py_top_10_Directors.png
-- Py_Release_year.png
+- Py_top_10_Ratings.png

-These visualizations were created using **Pandas** and **Matplotlib** to analyze Netflix content from different perspectives.

 ---

-## 📈 Visual Insights

-The images highlight:

-- Distribution of Movies vs TV Shows
-- Top 10 Content Ratings
-- Top 10 Countries by Netflix Content
-- Top 10 Genre Categories
-- Top 10 Directors
-- Content Release Trend Over the Years

----

 ## 🎯 Purpose

-The images in this folder are used to:
+These images are included to:

-- Support project documentation
-- Present data visually
-- Showcase analysis results
+- Showcase dashboard designs.
-- Enhance the GitHub portfolio with graphical insights
+- Present Python-generated visualizations.
+- Improve project documentation.
+- Provide quick visual insights into the Netflix dataset.

 ---

-These visualizations demonstrate data analysis and visualization skills using Microsoft Excel and Python.
+## 📌 Usage

+These images are referenced in the project's README files and demonstrate the results of the Excel, Python, and Power BI analyses.

+---

+This folder serves as the visual documentation for the Netflix Data Analysis project.